yomorun/yomo-docs/pages/rx.en.md

 * AuditTime - ignore for given time then emit most recent item
 * StdOut - print the item in standard output
+* Subscribe - observe the key of streaming data via [Y3 Codec](https://github.com/yomorun/y3-codec-golang)
-* Y3Decoder- decode the item via [Y3 Codec](https://github.com/yomorun/y3-codec-golang)
+* Y3Decoder - trigger the callback function and decode the data while the key is observed by [Y3 Codec](https://github.com/yomorun/y3-codec-golang)

 ### Transforming Observables